 Why the hell hasn't Jeff Sessions charged it?

-I mean, the only explanation is we've got two tiers of justice, one for uh people that are protected by Democrats and one for everyone else.
+I mean, the only explanation is we've got two tiers of justice, one for people that are protected by Democrats and one for everyone else.

-And you know, pretty pathetic sad news.
+And, you know, pretty pathetic sad news.

-We're gonna watch what happens.
+We're going to watch what happens.

 Imran Awan.

-We don't know where this ends with Debbie Wasam and Schultz, and what about all the other people involved in this, all the other, I guess, family members that were double billing and had no IT experience.
+All the other, I guess, family members that were double billing and had no IT experience.

-Well, that's one of the most interesting things is that all the evidence that the FBI has and the Capitol Police have, it's mostly actually about another brother, a B to one.
+Well, that's one of the most interesting things is that all the evidence that the FBI has and the Catholic police have is mostly actually about another brother, Abidawan, and they haven't charged him with anything.

-And then they delay it seven times until the Fourth of July weekend, classic news dump, and I think they're gonna use the this patriotic holiday to uh whitewash this thing involving a breach on the United States by this Pakistani guy with just a really troubling background.
+And I think they're going to use this patriotic holiday to whitewash this thing involving a breach on the United States by this Pakistani guy with just a really troubling background.

-So some people are like, obviously, if you hack Congress, there must be some big secret investigation, maybe he's squealing on someone.
+So some people are like, obviously, if you hack Congress, there must be some big secret investigation.

 I don't think that's what's happening.